A Global Bias-Correction DC Method for Biased Estimation under Memory Constraint: Simulation Studies

-Figure 1 shows the estimation bias of all the estimators considered, and Figure 2 presents the mean square error of the involved estimators.
-We have the following findings: \begin{enumerate} \item[1)] The newly proposed BR-GE performs comparably well with the full data estimator.
-Actually, the difference between the BR-GE and full data estimator is negligible, and the bias and mean square error of both estimators are nearly zero for any choices of $N$. \item[2)] Under criteria of estimation bias and mean square error, the BR-GE is much better than the naive averaging estimator and the DC-expression estimator uniformly for any choices of $N$.
+Figure 1 shows the empirical bias of all the estimators considered, and Figure 2 presents the estimated mean square error of the involved estimators.
+We have the following findings: \begin{enumerate} \item[1)] The newly proposed BC-GE performs comparably well with the full data estimator.
+Actually, the difference between the BC-GE and full data estimator is negligible, and the bias and mean square error of both estimators are nearly zero for any choices of $N$. \item[2)] Under criteria of estimation bias and mean square error, the BC-GE is much better than the naive averaging estimator and the DC-expression estimator uniformly for any choices of $N$.
 Furthermore, the bias and mean square error of the naive averaging estimator and DC-expression estimator are increasing with the number $N$, and both estimators are almost collapsed when $N$ is large. \item[3)] The naive averaging estimator is the worst one among the estimators considered for any choices of $N$.\end{enumerate}

 {\it Experiment 2.
-Ridge-based estimators.} Here we examine the behavior of the BR-GE estimator for the Ridge estimation.
-For the linear regression model, the regression coefficient is chosen as $\beta=(2,0.5,-1,-2)^T$, a 4-dimensional vector, and the covariance matrix of the covariate vector $X$ is chosen as $\Sigma=(\sigma_{ij})_{p\times p}$ $\sigma_{ij}=0.95^{|i-j|}$.
+Ridge-based estimators.} Here we examine the behavior of the BC-GE for the Ridge estimation.
+For the linear regression model, the regression coefficients are chosen as $\beta=(2,0.5,-1,-2)^T$, a 4-dimensional vector, and the covariance matrix of the covariate vector $X$ is chosen as $\Sigma=(\sigma_{ij})_{4\times 4}$ with $\sigma_{ij}=0.99^{|i-j|}$.
 The other experiment conditions are designed as the same as those in Experiment 1.
-Because this is non-sparse and low dimensional regression, and the correlation among the components of $X$ is relatively strong, we can use Ridge estimation method to estimate $\beta$.
+Because this is non-sparse and low dimensional regression, and the correlation among the components of $X$ is relatively strong, we can use the Ridge estimation method to estimate $\beta$.

-Figure 3 and Figure 4 report the bias and mean square error of all the estimators.
-It can be seen that the simulation results in Figure 3 and Figure 4 are the almost same as those in Figure 1 and Figure 2 of Experiment 1.
-In simple terms, the BR-GE is the best one, the naive averaging estimator is the worst one among all the estimators for any choices of $N$, and particularly, when $N$ is large, the BR-GE is significantly better than the naive averaging estimator and the DC-expression estimator.
+Figure 3 and Figure 4 report the empirical bias and mean square error of all the estimators.
+It can be seen that the fashions of the simulation results in Figure 3 and Figure 4 are the almost same as those in Figure 1 and Figure 2 of Experiment 1.
+In brief, the BC-GE is the best one, the naive averaging estimator is the worst one among all the estimators for any choices of $N$, and particularly, when $N$ is large, the BC-GE is significantly better than the naive averaging estimator and the DC-expression estimator.